cybersuv/external-oauth/README.md

 # Kong External OAUTH 2.0

 A Kong plugin, that let you use an external Oauth 2.0 provider to protect your API.
+This plugin is a fork from original "https://github.com/mogui/kong-external-oauth" one.
+The mentioned one was last updated in 2016.
+Hence, for the compatibility with new Kong version, this fork is created.
+Thanks to "Niko Usai" for the original source.

 ## Description